shanekeenan/applied_statistics/README.md

 This repository contains two jupyter notebooks for assessment -

-1. tasks.jpynb - contains answers to the five tasks detailed in the
+1. tasks.jpynb - contains solutions and workings to the four tasks.

-2. project.jpynb - contains code for the project which is an
+2. project.jpynb - contains code and write up for the project.

 ## Installation